 If you love the beauty and adventure of the outdoors, plan a trip to one of the great bush walking trails on the Sunshine Coast.
 Explore nature and wildlife in these peaceful surroundings as you enjoy hiking through some of Australia’s most beautiful scenery.
+You might want to explore the top glamping sites on the Sunshine Coast.
 Here are five popular trails that you’ll want to explore.

 1. Glass House Mountains National Park

 Located just two km from the Glass House Mountains village, this nature trail offers something for everyone.
 Scenic trails accommodate beginners with no hiking experience and more experienced hikers.
 Beginner trails are five to ten km long with flat even terrain.
 Harder trails are 10 to 20 km long with different terrain levels that can include steep cliffs.
 Trails wind through eucalyptus trees and casuarina groves with lookout points that offer incredible views.
 Trails provide picnic tables and restroom facilities.
 To get to the trails, turn off Steve Irwin Way onto Barrs Road to the car park entrance on Marshs Road.